ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

 - [Getting started](#getting-started)
 - [Contributing to this project](#contributing-to-this-project)

-A basic build of the ChartIQ library within the Angular 4.0 framework.
+A basic build of the ChartIQ library within the Angular 6.0 framework.
 This provides an example of how to implement the most common elements in the charting library.
 This is not a comprehensive example, more like a good starting point for an Angular developer.
+[Here is a live demo of the Angular Seed Project.](https://demo.chartiq.com/angular-seed/)

 ## Questions and support